deexiths/finx-accelerator-microservices/VIDEO_NOTES.md

-# Video Notes: Nx Commands for Finx Accelerator Microservices
+# Video Notes: Nx Commands for Finx Accelerator Platform

 ## Video Introduction Script

-**"Hello and welcome to this tutorial on the Finx Accelerator Microservices platform!**
+**"Hello and welcome to this tutorial on the Finx Accelerator Platform!**

-**In this video, I'll show you how to work with our polyglot monorepo that supports multiple technologies including Java, Node.js, React, and Python - all managed efficiently using Nx.**
+**In this video, I'll show you how to work with our comprehensive polyglot monorepo that supports web applications, mobile apps, and microservices across multiple technologies including Java, Node.js, React, and Python - all managed efficiently using Nx.**

 **What you'll learn today:**
-- How to run Spring Boot Java services for backend APIs
+- How to run Spring Boot Java microservices for backend APIs
-- How to work with Node.js TypeScript services for middleware
+- How to work with React web applications for user interfaces
-- How to start React applications for frontend interfaces
+- How to manage Node.js services for middleware and APIs
-- How to execute Python services for data processing
+- How to execute Python services for data processing and ML
+- How to build and deploy mobile applications
-- How to use Nx commands to manage all services from a single workspace
+- How to use Nx commands to manage all applications from a single workspace

 **This is a production-ready enterprise architecture that allows teams to:**
+- Build web applications, mobile apps, and microservices in one repository
-- Share code and libraries across different technologies
+- Share code and libraries across different technologies and platforms
 - Run consistent build, test, and deployment processes
-- Scale development with multiple teams working on different services
+- Scale development with multiple teams working on different applications
-- Maintain code quality with unified tooling and standards
+- Maintain code quality with unified tooling and standards across all platforms

 **Let's dive in and see how easy it is to work with this powerful setup!"**

 ## Overview
-Step-by-step guide for running Java, Node.js, React, and Python services using Nx commands.
+Step-by-step guide for running web applications, mobile apps, and microservices across Java, Node.js, React, and Python using Nx commands.

 ## Prerequisites
 - Node.js installed
 - Java JDK installed
 - Python installed
 - Nx CLI installed globally: `npm install -g nx`
+- Docker (for containerization)
+- Mobile development tools (for mobile apps)

-## Services Overview
+## Platform Overview
-- **Java Services**: Spring Boot applications
+- **Java Microservices**: Spring Boot backend services
-- **Node.js Services**: Express/NestJS applications
+- **React Web Apps**: Modern frontend applications
-- **React Services**: Frontend web applications
+- **Node.js Services**: API services and middleware
-- **Python Services**: FastAPI/Django applications
+- **Python Services**: Data processing and ML services
+- **Mobile Apps**: React Native/Flutter applications

 ## Step-by-Step Commands